sktedro/vehicle_detection_for_embedded_platforms/README.md

 │       ├── README.md
 │       └── save_stream.py
 ├── tests/ # Results of tests, their and deploy logs and so on..
-│   ├── device_name/
+│   ├── device_name/ # Not provided in repository!
 │   │   ├── work_dir_name/
 │   │   │   └── test_tensorrt_dynamic_batch_engine_batch16.log # example
 │   │   ├── test_script_logs...
 │   │   ├── deploy_script_logs...
 │   │   └── test_all_results.json # Containing the complete test results from the device
+│   ├── mAP/ # Tests which were run just for mAP values.
+For whole test dataset, for DETRAC only and for MIO-TCD only.
+With: i7, onnxruntime, dynamic, batch 8, "none" quantization
+│   │   ├── test_all_mAP_results.json
+│   │   ├── test_detrac_mAP_results.json
+│   │   └── test_mio-tcd_mAP_results.json
 │   ├── test_results.json # Merged test results from all devices
-│   └── models_analysis_log.txt # Containing the log of getting FLOPS and number of params of all models │   └── tensorflow_dump.png # Validation mAP metrics when training all models.
+│   ├── models_analysis_log.txt # Containing the log of getting FLOPS and number of params of all models │   └── tensorflow_dump.png # Validation mAP metrics when training all models.
 It's a mess!
 ├── vid/ # Sample videos used, for example, for inference │   └── MVI_40701.mp4 # Example video we used to visually assess model performance (from DETRAC dataset)